 “The ability to easily interact with faculty and establish relationships is one of Monmouth's best attributes.
 The support they provided was essential to pursue my academic and professional endeavors.

 “It is helpful to work closely with professors because they give you instant feedback.
-I was also involved with Career Services, I attended resume writing workshops and they linked me with opportunities specifically for the business world.
+I was also involved with Career Development, I attended resume writing workshops and they linked me with opportunities specifically for the business world.

 “Because I graduated with a degree in international business administration, I had an internship where I worked with a company with teams in different locations around the world.
 I had to navigate through different languages and different time zones — but by having that international experience, I was ready for my job after graduation.

 “Right now I am working on a project team coordinating tax operations for Global Wealth Management Private Bank, we’re working to implement a new regulation from the IRS into